TesfayKidane/angular-forms/README.md

 # Angular Forms

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+This project was created to practice angular data driven forms, observables, and services.
+Demo can be found [here](https://tesfaykidane.github.io/angular-forms/)

 ## Development server